LeandroTeixeira/Interview-Algorithms/Biggest Palyndrome/README.md

 # Problem solution
 ## Description:
 The idea here is pretty simple: we iterate through the string.
-For every character, we build the biggest palyndrome possible with that character as the central character of the palnydrome.
+For every character, we build the biggest palyndrome possible with that character as the central character of the palyndrome.
 If two identical characters are next to each other, we also test the scenario that the biggest palyndrome has an even size and they are the central part.

 ## Complexity:
 Time: O(n^2) .
 For every character in the string, we iterate through both sides at least once.